Unleash/unleash/website/docs/reference/change-requests.md

 If the user who scheduled a change request is deleted from the Unleash users list before the scheduled time, the changes will **not** be applied.

-If a change request has been scheduled and change requests are then disabled for the project and environment, the change request will still be scheduled as originally planned.
+If a change request has been scheduled and change requests are then disabled for the project and environment, the change request **will still be applied** according to schedule.
 To prevent this, you can reject the scheduled change request.

 #### Different ways to schedule changes